Friday 5/2/25

 BBQ Chicken Dinner with Sauced BBQ

 Local grillers, Sauced BBQ, will provide delicious BBQ chicken, coleslaw, baked potato, and a roll.
 A vegetarian option is available.
-Tickets purchased in advance guarantee seating in the dinner tent.
-Take-out is available for pick-up. $20 per dinner.
-If you purchase take-out tickets, you can eat on-site; seating is not guaranteed.
+Tickets must be purchased by 9 am, April 29th. $22 per dinner.

 Friday, 5/2/25